ministryofjustice/analytical-platform-aws-security/modules/aws-config-main/README.md

 ***Notes***

 If you decide to deploy in multiple accounts like display above, you would need to add [AWS Config authorized](../aws-config-authorized) and [AWS Config aggregated](../aws-config-aggregated) modules.

 # Deployment

 As explained previously, this module is deployed by Terraform.
-This repository is leveraging AWS CodePipeline to access and deploy in multiple AWS Account.
+This repository is leveraging AWS CodePipeline to access and deploy in multiple AWS Accounts.